Credit Transfer & Accreditation of Prior Learning (APL) at Wittenborg University of Applied Sciences

-Students can apply for Credit Transfer for up to 75% of the degree programme, according to the Dutch Ministry of Education's regulations, as long as the prior period of higher education has been completed at a recognised partner institution or is part of a nationally recognised higher education programme at a nationally recognised higher education institution according to Nuffic in The Hague as the ENIC-NARIC national information centre.
+Students can apply for Credit Transfer for up to 75% of the degree programme, according to the Dutch Ministry of Education's regulations, as long as the prior period of higher education has been completed at a recognised partner institution or is part of a nationally recognised higher education programme at a nationally recognised higher education institution according to the ENIC-NARIC national information centre.

 What is ENIC-NARIC?

-Nuffic in The Hague is the ENIC-NARIC national information centre in the Netherlands, and we report to the Ministry of Education.
+Nuffic, in The Hague, is the ENIC-NARIC national information centre in the Netherlands, and reports to the Ministry of Education.
 ENIC stands for European Network of National Information Centres, and NARIC for National Academic Recognition Information Centres.

 2. APCL: Accreditation of Prior Certificated Learning - Credit Transfer

 Students can apply for exemptions from an individual module or multiple modules based on evidence of learning formally assessed through certificated awards.
 Such applications will only be granted following a satisfactory mapping of learning outcomes for the modules and course aims for which exemption is sought.
 This will require an applicant to provide a portfolio of evidence.
-For applicants with a non-Dutch certificates and diploma's, a student’s portfolio is sent to the NUFFIC for certificate evaluation in terms of Dutch Higher Education, in line with above (1).
+For applicants with non-Dutch certificates and diplomas, a student’s portfolio is sent to Nuffic for certificate evaluation in terms of Dutch Higher Education, in line with above (1).

-Applications for APCL (module exemption) are not accepted for entry postgraduate (master's) programmes in any circumstances.
+Applications for APCL (module exemption) are not accepted for entry to postgraduate (master's) programmes in any circumstances.

 WUAS does not currently accept APEL for exemption from any module in any of its degree programmes, except under special circumstances for the exemption of the practical work part of a work placement module or an internship.
 Written submissions must in these cases always be fulfilled.
 Application for APEL for work placement can be submitted during the study programme.